Code-Institute-Submissions/fabula/README.md

     - comments

-    We will write a note: "You'll receive an email with your class confirmation soon"
+    We will write a note: "You'll receive an email with your class confirmation soon" ^ couldn't do that at the end - didn't know how.

 2. SECOND SECTION / CLASSES: Classes Cards with Wikipedia link to learn further.
 Book Online button at the bottom of the section.